Hardware Overview

 Note

-pin) is different from the RES
+The reset button (RST pin) is different from the RES (reset) pin for the MAX3421E.

 - The button,

-pin on the shield, resets the microcontroller of the attached development board. - The
+RSTpin on the shield, resets the microcontroller of the attached development board. - The

-on the shield, is a chip reset for the MAX3421E.
+RESpin, connected to pin7on the shield, is a chip reset for the MAX3421E.

 Jumper

-There is a SHLD jumper on the top of the board that can be used to easily disconnect the shroud of the USB-C connector from GND
+There is a SHLD jumper on the top of the board that can be used to easily disconnect the shroud of the USB-C connector from GND.

 New to jumper pads?